 It is also important to note that the appeal phase may be the last chance you have as a claimant to include supportive documentation in the administrative record.
 Once you have exhausted all administrative remedies, your file will be closed and any supportive information not included in the administrative record may be excluded from the litigation process.
 In other words, additional supportive information may not be considered by the court in the event you proceed to filing a lawsuit.
 Thus, claimants must think quickly and strategically during every stage of the claims process beginning at the moment you are injured or become ill.
 What happens during one stage of the claims process will surely influence the next.

-When it comes to LTD appeals, 180 days is not as generous a time frame as one may think.
+When it comes to long term disability claim appeals, the 180 day time limit is not as generous a time frame as one may think.
 Filing an LTD appeal is a time-consuming and labor-intensive undertaking, especially when you are trying to ensure that the administrative record is properly documented with the strongest and most supportive medical and vocational information.
-It is never too early in the claims process to consult with Seltzer & Associates to ensure your claim is being presented in the strongest possible way to ensure you receive all long-term disability benefits you are entitled to.
+It is never too early in the claims process to consult with a Philadelphia long term disability appeal attorney at Seltzer & Associates to ensure your claim is being presented in the strongest possible way to ensure you receive all long-term disability benefits you are entitled to.